 I have no good answers as to how and why the editorial quality of theses and dissertations is sinking.
 One can argue that issues such as margin measurement died with the advent of WordPerfect and Microsoft Word.
 Certainly, one could ask some questions.
 Has the editorial quality of theses and dissertations taken a nose dive because students and committee members have not received adequate instruction in English grammar, punctuation, and writing?
 Are quality of writing and aesthetics no longer issues of concern in a thesis or dissertation as long as the student adequately captures the archaeological gist of their topic?
 Can some cultural or generational sea change explain this downward trend in the quality of writing and editing?
 Did someone fire all of the old perched birds in colleges and universities?

 What do you think is going on with this?
-Why are our theses and dissertations in archaeology no longer spotless?
+Why are our theses and dissertations in American archaeology no longer spotless?
 We would like to hear your opinions on this subject.
-You may reply to this post or send us an email message at firstname.lastname@example.org.
+You may reply to this post here on the blog by clicking on the “Leave a Reply” button at the top of this main post.
+You may send us an email message about it.
+Just click on the “Contact” button at the top of the page to get in touch with us by e-mail.

 Figure 1 – Lee Nachtigal (Flickr)